Krazubu/TinkeringWithTradfri/Teardown/Teardown.md

 You can push a little if you feel some light resistance, but if it doesn't fit reasonably easily, keep removing the solder.
 Don't put too much effort, otherwise the tracks will be easily torn away.

 Once the EFR32 is back in place, drag your soldering iron along the pads.
-With a bit of luck, the remaining solder might be sufficient and adding some solder might not be required, otherwise just do.
+With a bit of luck, the remaining solder might be sufficient and adding some  might not be required, otherwise just do.
 Verify cautiously that you didn't do unwanted short circuits between some pads.

 After that, you can just clip the bulb back, this might require to clean the remains of glue so it does fit nicely into its place.
 You shouldn't need to put glue unless you want it to be strongly fixed.